tkesgar/strformat/packages/strformat/README.md

 # @tkesgar/strformat

-strformat is a minimal string templating engine, intended for short strings such as generating file names and very simple documents.
+strformat is a minimal string templating engine, intended for short strings such as file names.

+See [strformat-cli] for usage in CLI.

 It is inspired by Webpack template strings, with additional features such as pipes and default values.